UntitledModGame/umg-mods/lootplot.s0.content/_planning/EARLY_2025_TODOLIST.md

 ## MORE REROLL-SCALING ITEMS:
-Dont be scared to put "Bonus" or "Extra" triggers on items.
-Especially on scaling items.
+Dont be scared to put extra triggers on items; Especially on scaling items.
 We should have more scaling items with `trigger = {"PULSE", "REROLL"}`.
 (That way, REROLL becomes a more viable build!!!)